pjmidgard/Spring-154/README.md

 Compression Quantum Python software

-Algorithm Program: Combinate all Division Repeat this many times.
+Algorithm Bombs: Combinate all Division Repeat this many times.
 The number must be two n like this 2 ** n.
 E.g.: 32 bits 2 ** X+2+1 and plus the same bits of long of the times: times (2**32)-1.
 0-65535 bits and Times the same.
 Deep: X + 25 bits.
 E.g.

 Deep: 7